 Choosing where to stay in Puerto Vallarta can be daunting.
-There are large all-inclusive resorts and then there are huge all-inclusive resorts.
+Different from nearby Sayulita, there are large all-inclusive resorts and then there are huge all-inclusive resorts.
 It is almost impossible to discern which one is the right option for you and where is the best place to stay or the right area in Puerto Vallarta.
 I have put together a guide to help you decide about the best accommodation for you, but I also wanted to share a more detailed account of the place I stayed at, a review of Garza Blanca Preserve Resort & Spa.

 Garza Blanca Preserve Resort & Spa is, as the name indicates, a preserve of mostly birds which you will see flying and enjoying the greenery around the resort.
 The resort is located about 15 minutes from downtown Puerto Vallarta by car so it pays to have your own mode of transportation to explore the city and the surroundings, unless you came to Mexico simply to enjoy the beach and the facilities at the resort.
 This, although rather strange to me, seemed to be the main reason why thousands of Americans descend on the Mexican beaches, especially around the Pacific Coast of Puerto Vallarta.
 The 250,000 inhabitant city is well connected to the US with over 80 flights landing on Saturday from a variety of origins.
 The closest is no doubt California.
 At just two and a half hours flight from San Francisco no easier way to escape the fog and constant winds than to get on a flight to beautiful Jalisco or Nayarit, the two Mexican provinces in the area.

 Puerto Vallarta is a bit schizophrenic with a crowded very touristy sea-facing part with nightclubs and loud music and a quaint, though equally busy, downtown historical area.
 Garza Blanca is close enough that it can be a quick drive to town and far enough to feel removed and paradisiacal.
 Continue to read my unbiased Garza Blanca review for more in-depth information.

 Arrival and check in